 A trading house, founded for what comes next.

-ZERCO Private Limited was incorporated on 29 April 2026 by Farooq Karim, with a clear founding thesis: the next decade of global trade will reshape itself around new infrastructure, new corridors, and new partnerships.
+ZERCO Private Limited was incorporated on 29 April 2026 with a clear founding thesis: the next decade of global trade will reshape itself around new infrastructure, new corridors, and new partnerships.
 Pakistan's deepwater port at Gwadar — central to the China–Pakistan Economic Corridor and the Maritime Silk Road — is one of the most consequential of those new pieces.

 We were not built to retrofit old workflows onto new infrastructure.
 We were built from day one to operate at the heart of it.